 4. Often when purchasing a camera from the larger chain stores (Wing Shing, Broadway, Fortress), the store might throw in a few extras for "free" e.g. memory card, carry case, mini-tripod.
 If they don't, ask at the point of purchase if they can sweeten the deal.

 5. Always ask about the return policy.
 Many stores will NOT allow a refund unless the goods are faulty.
-That being said, stores are good to their word and will replace if faulty.

 7. Hong Kong uses the 3 prong 240v UK style wall plug.
 Whilst voltage won't be an issue as pretty much all battery chargers are dual voltage, it's worth asking if they can maybe swap over the plug for one that's suitable for your country.